tensorleap/leap-cli/pkg/tensorleapapi/docs/TrainFromInitialWeightsParams.md

 ### NewTrainFromInitialWeightsParams

-`func NewTrainFromInitialWeightsParams(versionId string, fromSessionId string, fromEpoch float64, modelName string, trainingParams TrainingParams, shouldRunPopulationExploration bool, ) *TrainFromInitialWeightsParams`
+`func NewTrainFromInitialWeightsParams(versionId string, projectId string, fromSessionId string, fromEpoch float64, modelName string, trainingParams TrainingParams, shouldRunPopulationExploration bool, ) *TrainFromInitialWeightsParams`

 NewTrainFromInitialWeightsParams instantiates a new TrainFromInitialWeightsParams object This constructor will assign default values to properties that have it defined,